CARE Medical Trust

 Medical clinic in the village of Santhiadi (below)

-Dr. Joshua Raj performs a hip replacement on a patient injured in the 2004 Tsunami in Franklin Hospital.
+Dr. Raj performs a hip replacement on a patient injured in the 2004 Tsunami in Franklin Hospital.
 Implants were donated by friends in Canada.
 This patient was first seen at a Santhiadi medical camp, and then referred to Franklin Hospital for surgery.

 If you are a Bible-believing Christian within the healthcare profession (eg. doctor, nurse, medical student, etc.), please consider joining us on a short-term mission trip.